 Algonquin - Village of McHenry

 This paved section which runs from the county line in Algonquin to the Village of McHenry for a 17 mile stretch.
 This trail provides recreational opportunities for pedestrians, bicyclists, and rollerbladers.
 Trail users should note that while most of the trail is relatively flat, the section between Lorraine Avenue and Hillside Road in Crystal Lake (through Sterne’s Woods) is quite hilly.
 Site users can intersect the trail at numerous points as well as park and ride from Meyer Road parking lot in Algonquin, along Main Street or at the Hillside Road lot in Crystal Lake, and at Whispering Oak Park or Peterson Park in McHenry.

-The Hebron Trail connects to the Prairie Trail through North Branch Conservation Area near Richmond and runs 6.3 miles west to Church Street in Hebron.
+The Hebron Trail connects to the Prairie Trail through North Branch Conservation Area near Richmond on the east, and on the west travels from Lange Road through Hebron to Church Street.
 The trail travels along oak savanna, sedge meadow, and over the winding banks of Nippersink Creek.
 The trail takes a quiet route through rural farmland, open meadows and past the wetland complex of Goose Lake Conservation Area.

 The Hebron Trail was built on the former Kenosha Division Railroad that carried passengers, mail and freight from Kenosha, WI to Rockford, IL.
 The K.D. line ran from 1860 until its final voyage in 1939.